Dedoplistsqaro: Russian control

+In 1858, the French writer Alexander Dumas travelled to Dedoplistskaro during his visit to Caucasus, noting the fortress of Khornabuji and Mount Elias, to the south of the town.

 In 1869, the German entrepreneurs Carl Heinrich von Siemens and Ernst Werner von Siemens established an oil refinery near the village which functioned until the mid-1870s.

 The village retained its military installations and a large garrison during Georgia's brief independence from 1918 to 1921.
 It was seized by the invading Soviet Russian forces after hours of heavy fighting with Georgian troops on February 18, 1921.
 The Russian commander Pyotr Kuryshko died in this battle.

 The Soviet government changed the name into Tsiteltskaro (წითელწყარო; "Red Spring") and granted the settlement a town's status in 1963.
 In 1991, the historical name of Dedoplis Tskaro was restored.
 Ruins of the medieval fortress of Khornabuji lie near the town.
-The Vashlovani State Reserve is also located within the Dedoplis Tskaro district.
+The Vashlovani State Reserve is also located within the Dedoplistskaro municipality.